Piano Recital: Igor Levit

 With its sudden tremolo beginning, the very beginning appears menacing (almost like Schubert’s “Erlkönig” in Liszt’s transcription for piano).
 However, very soon, the tremoli retract into the “underground”, the atmosphere rather expresses forlornness, solitude.
 To me, it felt like a mix between “Le gibet” from “Gaspard de la nuit” by Maurice Ravel (1875 – 1937) and a little bit of “Chanson de la folle au bord de la mer” from “Préludes“, op.31, by Charles-Valentin Alkan (1813 – 1888).
 Interesting music, for sure, and well-played!
 The fugue brings quite a contrast: initially pp, mellow, flowing, building up to several climaxes, f, mf, and finally ff, ultimately diminuendo into ppp, ann kept in a harmonious, organic flow.

 15. Prelude & Fugue in D♭ major

 The prelude brings quite a contrast again!
 Playful, if not lovely initially, then growing into almost boisterous, humorous fun, up to a ff outburst, returning to almost playful serenity, building up again, in waves, ending in another outburst.
-The fugue felt very fast, (too, almost?) virtuosic (occasionally with quite a lot of pedal?), but jazzy, enthralling—leading to the first and only spontaneous “scene applause”, which Levit quickly stopped using signs with his right hand: he did not want to disrupt his performance.
+The fugue felt very fast, (too, almost?) virtuosic (occasionally with quite a lot of pedal?), but jazzy, enthralling.
+It led to the first and only spontaneous “scene applause”, which Levit quickly stopped using signs with his right hand: he did not want to disrupt his performance.

 16. Prelude & Fugue in B♭ minor